Living in Curaçao

 The nationality requirements mentioned above may be met by engaging the services of a local trust company or a notary office, which consequently establishes a limited liability company (NV).
 The most important licenses when incorporating an NV, are the business license from the government, permitting the corporation to act in Curaçao, a manager’s license for a non- Curaçao Managing Director and a work and residence permit for the Managing Director, even though he/she lives on the yacht.
 The notary will also take care of registering the company at the Curaçao Chamber of Commerce & Industry.

-Carving of the official number must take place under supervision of an official from the shipping administration or a surveyor from one of the classification societies.
+Carving of the official number must take place under the supervision of an official from the shipping administration or a surveyor from one of the classification societies.

 Application for a permanent registration certificate can be made when the carving has been completed.
 Call-signs are issued together with the (provisional) Certificate of Registry.